legrcharles/EchoLibAndroid/README.md

 Mock WS with json files
 =======================

-When setup mock lib with parameter useMockEnable to **true** then every network calls try to find the associated file (related by name) in the assets folder (and bundle folder if setup)
+When setup echo lib with parameter useMockEnable to **true** then every network calls try to find the associated file (related by name) in the assets folder (and bundle folder if setup)

 ![assets_folder](.repo/assets_folder.png)